jswelling/CMU-MS-DAS-Vis-S24/docs/ipywidgets_intro_body.md

 And we wrapped it in a function for convenience.

-Let's make a _closure_ to allow setting the data volume at run time.
+One approach to elaborating this is to wrap it in a _closure_ to allow setting the data volume at run time.
 ```
 def create_draw_slice(vol):
     x = np.arange(0.0, vol.shape[0], 1)